IFGS: the flagship event of UK Fintech Week

 Ambar Vitelli-Khosla

-The event reflected the UK’s dominance in the European Fintech Market by illustrating the incredible growth of the industry following $11.6 bn of investment into UK fintech firms, and a further $25.5 bn into the UK tech sector.
+As the biggest event of UK Fintech Week, IFGS 2022 delivered on everyone’s expectations.
+The event reflected the UK’s dominance in the European Fintech Market by illustrating the incredible growth of the industry following $11.6 bn of investment into UK fintech firms and a further $25.5 bn into the UK tech sector.

-The FCA’s exploration of outcome and principle based regulation and support of global collaboration echoes the Deputy Mayor of London for Business, Rajesh Agrawal’s view that London, being that it has the fin of New York & the tech of the West Coast, is the centre for Fintech innovation and technical advancement.
+The FCA’s exploration of outcome and principle-based regulation and support of global collaboration echoes the Deputy Mayor of London for Business, Rajesh Agrawal’s view that London, being that it has the fin of New York & the tech of the West Coast, is the centre for Fintech innovation and technical advancement.

 Get in touch with us